Academic Programs

 Claire Simpson, MS, OTR/L

-The purpose of this course is to teach you the skills necessary to control and communicate with devices using microcontrollers and embedded systems.
-Lectures will cover material related to electronics and microcontrollers at a relatively high level.
-Hands-on lab sessions will reinforce the lectures and allow you to learn-by-doing.
-You will specifically apply your skills to solve problems in your own work and hobbies.
+The purpose of this course is to teach students the skills necessary to control and communicate with devices using microcontrollers and embedded systems.
+Lectures will present foundational concepts in electronics and microcontrollers, with an emphasis on understanding principles rather than in-depth circuit design.
+Lab sessions will reinforce the lectures, providing hands-on activities including applications relevant to disability technology (e.g. power wheelchair systems and adaptive switches).
+Students will specifically apply their skills to solve problems related to their work and/or hobbies.

 1. Understand and design mechatronic systems, and be able to identify critical components and analyze their function.